WilliamThyer/williamthyer.github.io/_posts/2022-03-03-phd_to_industry.md

 ---
-title: "How to become a data scientist as a psychology/neuroscience PhD student"
+title: "Advice for becoming a data scientist as a psychology/neuroscience PhD student"
 date: 2022-03-03
 permalink: /posts/2022/1/phd_to_data_science/
 tags: